helagro/Applied-IoT/README.md

 ## Finalizing the design

-- [ ] Give your final thoughts on how you think the project went.
-- [ ] What could have been done in an other way, or even better?
+**Reflections:**

+I think the project went well overall.
+I completed the MVP very early due to anticlipated future time constraints, which helped me in chosing a suitable scope for the project.
+The main downside of this was low initial code quality, causing time expensive bugs and refactoring.
+I do maintain that in my particular circumstance, it was the right strategy, even though it caused some issues.
+The main improvement potential I noticed was to be more careful about data types in weakly typed languages.
+Python won't complain during runtime if a variable stores a value different to the one I described in the type hint.
+This caused some bugs and issues which took longer than it should have to solve.
+I ended up checking for data type in if-statements, scattered across the code.
+Ideally, I should have done this earlier and more deliberately.

-- [ ] Show final results of the project
+- [ ] Show final results of the project - Pictures
-- [ ] Pictures
 - [ ] *Video presentation

 ---